WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-11-upgrade-microservice-net-core-3-1-net-5-0.md

 <script src="https://gist.github.com/WolfgangOfner/ddc336ebc6a693235ab2510e1b7fa726.js"></script>

 This tells Docker to use the new .NET 5.0 images to build and run the application.
-Additionally, I have to copy the .props files into my Docker image with the following code inside the Dockerfile:
+Additionally, you have to copy the previously created .props files into my Docker image with the following code inside the Dockerfile:

 <script src="https://gist.github.com/WolfgangOfner/87de6c2717ea4c1c1d6c24a9fb1551fe.js"></script>

-Check in your changes and the build pipeline in Azure DevOps will run successfully.
+Check in your changes and the build pipeline in Azure DevOps should run successfully.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/11/The-Net-5-build-was-successful.jpg"><img loading="lazy" src="/assets/img/posts/2020/11/The-Net-5-build-was-successful.jpg" alt="The .NET 5.0 build was successful" /></a>